epandurski/swaptacular.github.io/_posts/2024-07-07-under-the-hood-running-everything-together.md

 $ sudo sh -c 'echo "127.0.0.1 host.docker.internal" >> /etc/hosts'
 {% endhighlight %}

-After you have done this, you can use the following links:
+After you have successfully done this, you can use the following
+links:

 ### [Debtors agent's "My Currency" webapp](https://host.docker.internal:44302/debtors-webapp/)